 You can go kayaking at Miniloc's Big and Small Lagoons, or enjoy finer white sand and clearer water at 7 Commandos Beach, or rediscover Matinloc's Secret Beach.

 Island tour packages and rates have been largely standardized by the El Nido Pumpboat Owners and Operators Association, although some price variations may occur based on the added services each provider offers.
-Basic island-hopping tours range from PHP 1,200-1,400 (US$ 23-27, read about what $100 can get you in Southeast Asia).
+Basic island-hopping tours range from PHP 1,200-1,400 (US$ 23-27, and discover what $100 can get you in Southeast Asia).

 02 of 07